Tufts University Art Galleries

 Friday, March 6

-Curator Tour with Risa Puleo, 10 AM
+10 AM: Curator Tour with Risa Puleo, Walls Turned Sideways exhibition

 This symposium is produced in collaboration with Tufts University Prison Initiative of Tisch College of Civic Life and it is presented with support from the Jonathan M. Tisch College of Civic Life at Tufts University and Tufts University School of Arts & Sciences and School of Engineering Diversity Fund.